YaroslavLitvinov/embucket/benchmark/README.md

 - `--dataset-path`: Override DATASET_PATH environment variable
 - `--cold-runs`: Force cache clearing (warehouse suspend for Snowflake, container restart for Embucket)
 - `--disable-result-cache`: Disable Snowflake's result cache only (USE_CACHED_RESULT=FALSE), no effect on Embucket
+- `--use-custom-dataset`: Use custom tables in user's schema instead of Snowflake's built-in TPC-H sample data (Snowflake only, TPC-H only)

 ## Caching Configurations